AntonBankevich/DR/docs/jumbodbg_manual.md

 Command line
 -------------------------------------
 Here we assume that you added bin subdirectory from installation directory to your PATH variable.
-Otherwise you need to use full path to the executable instead of jumboDBG in the command line.
+Otherwise, you need to use full path to the executable instead of jumboDBG in the command line.

 ``` bash